Flightstar History

 2005

-After the completion of Hangar 8, Hangars 2, 3, and 5, along with 8, made one large connected maintenance facility.
+After completion of Hangar 8, Hangars 2, 3, 5, and 8 were connected into one large maintenance facility.

 2006

-Open house in conjunction with Bombardier Aircraft featuring a Global 5000, Challenger 300, and a single Lear 45.
-This single event led to the local sale of 3 Learjets and 2 Global Expresses operated by Flightstar.
+Open house with Bombardier Aircraft featuring a Global 5000, Challenger 300, and Lear 45.
+The event led to sales of 3 Learjets and 2 Global Express aircraft operated by Flightstar.

 2008

-The Start of an engine-changing program for American Eagle on their Embraer 145 series.
-This program continued through 2023 and changed out a staggering 1,026 engines.
-Most changes occurred in a single overnight shift, ensuring uninterrupted airline service the following morning.
+The start of an engine-changing program for American Eagle on their Embraer 145 series.
+This program continued through 2023 and completed 1,026 engine changes.
+Most were completed in a single overnight shift to ensure uninterrupted airline service the following morning.

 2010

-Expansion of our Airline Division and Parts Department.
-This addition adds over 8,000 sq/ft of office and parts storage.
+Expansion of the Airline Division and Parts Department, adding over 8,000 sq/ft of office and parts storage.

 2011

-Became a Bombardier Authorized Service Facility for the Bombardier Learjet 45/75.
+Became a Bombardier Authorized Service Facility for Learjet 45/75.

-Became a Honeywell Authorized Service Center for the TFE731 and Honeywell APU.
+Became a Honeywell Authorized Service Center for the TFE731 engine and Honeywell APUs.

 2015

-The newly created interior department expanded into a new shop space.
-This 4,500 sq/ft space expanded capabilities with a component paint booth, sanding booth, foam, and sewing stations.
+Interior department expanded into a 4,500 sq/ft shop with paint booth, sanding booth, foam, and sewing stations.

 2016